DaveMDS/node-red-contrib-tasmota/README.md

 The list of all the commands supported by Tasmota is available on this [documentation](https://tasmota.github.io/docs/Commands/) page.

-To send Tasmota commands you just have to send a message to the node with the `command` topic and the Tasmota command you want to send as payload.
+To send commands to the device just send a message to the node with `command` as topic and the Tasmota command as payload.

 Three payload formats are supported:
 1. string payload: `'CMD <param>'`
 2. string list payload: `['CMD <param>', 'CMD <param>', ...]`
 3. object payload: {'CMD': 'param', 'CMD': 'param', ...}

-Note that the object format does not guarantee the order of delivered messagge, thus if commands order is important you must use the list format.
+Note that the object format does not guarantee the order of delivered messagges, thus if commands order is important you must use the list format.